AboutPeter D. Verheyen

 Selected publications and presentations can be viewed here

 For a full listing, see his vita here

 His most active research interests include the study of bookbinding techniques, in particular the German style about which he has most published in various journals.
 He is the translator into English of Ernst Collin’s Der Pressbengel

-, with a 2nd edition (fine press and print-on-demand
+, with a 2nd edition (fine press

-) out later in 2016, and just completed a history and bibliography of The Collins: W. Collin, Court Bookbinders & Ernst Collin, the Author of the Pressbengel
+He is also the author of a history and bibliography of The Collins: W. Collin, Court Bookbinders & Ernst Collin, the Author of the Pressbengel

 that also appears in German as Die Collins: W. Collin, Hofbuchbinder & Ernst Collin, der Autor des Pressbengels.

 These activities are also shared via his Pressbengel Project

 blog.
 In the same vein, he introduces students studying the book as art to the fundamentals of sound structure and its continuing validity to the art of the book.
 He is also interested in the impact of the online environment on the book arts, especially in regard to how people learn.